Master of Science in Applied Data Analytics

 • An average grade of B (3.0) must be maintained to be in good academic standing and satisfy the degree requirements.
 The minimum passing grade for a course in the graduate program is a C (2.0).

-MSADA Core Curriculum
+MSADA Core Courses

-(six required courses/24 credits)
+(Four required courses/16 credits)

-Students who have completed courses on core curriculum subjects as part of their undergraduate degree program may request permission from the Department of Computer Science to replace the corresponding core courses with graduate-level M.S. in Applied Data Analytics electives.
+Students who have completed courses on core curriculum subjects as part of their undergraduate degree program may request permission from the Department of Computer Science to replace the corresponding core courses with graduate-level MS in Applied Data Analytics electives.

 When choosing electives, students should make sure that they have all prerequisites required by the selected course or, instructor’s consent.
-Choose two from the following courses:

 Related Graduate Certificates